Seriola dumerili

 Offshore, Reefs, Wrecks

-40 - 200 pounds
+40 - 200 lbs.

 60" - 75"

-The greater amberjack is a saltwater game fish that is typically found in subtropical regions around the world.
-This species can reach almost 6 feet in length.
-Above the fish’s body is a bluish grey or dark grey color, while it has a silvery white below.
+The greater amberjack is a saltwater game fish that can reach 6 feet in length.
+The fish’s body is a bluish-grey or dark grey color, with a silvery-white stomach.
 You can also identify this species by the amber stripe in the middle of its body.
+The dark amber strip on their head extends to its first dorsal fin becomes a darker color when the fish is feeding or excited.
 It is a slender fish with a pointed head and small eyes.
-Biggest of its big size, the greater amberjack primarily feeds on smaller fish and marine invertebrates.
-Their diet includes squid, crustaceans, sardines, and bigeye scad.